caro46/Tetraploid_project/canu_assembly.md

 ```
 I checked again with `java -version` and `java -showversion` (good version: `1.8.0_151`).
 Some people had similar issues and discussed on [github](https://github.com/marbl/canu/issues/329) and [there](https://github.com/marbl/canu/issues/144).
 It seems to be that maybe it is not the same version on head node and compute node or that the version is not loaded on the compute node.
 So I added `module load java/1.8.0_151` in the bash submission script before the canu command and try to launch a run again (29/01/18).
 Still didn't work.
 So trying within the canu command to add `java` path as suggested by the authors in some github issues, like that `java=/usr/bin/java` (start a checking run with `#SBATCH --time=00:01:00` on jan30/18).
+If it is still not working, I'll try `useGrid=false` to force the program on not using a grid environment that seems to have fixed some other users similar problems (when the `java` path isn't working).

 # Falcon